ElodieMillan/reversi/README.md

     1 for random AI
     2 for an easy one (minimax)
     3 for an harder on (alpha/beta)
-    4 for the most difficul AI (attractive).
+    4 for the most difficul AI (Newton).

 You need to use "make" in this directory to build the software before playing.
 The main program is named "reversi" so you need to use the command "./reversi"